 Team building retreats are good to build morale and camaraderie but don’t necessarily improve team performance in the long-term.
 A team development offsite, on the other hand, requires people to work, not just to have fun.
-It delivers a more intentional, change-oriented, and lasting impact to your organization.
+It delivers a more intentional, change-oriented, and lasting impact on your organization.

 Both can be enjoyable and complement each other.
 For this article, I use the terms ‘team offsite’ or ‘team retreat’ to refer to team development.